robotlolita/robotlolita.github.io/_posts/2014-04-01-types-might-not-matter.md

 development environment, which most of the functional programming community doesn't seem to be interested in.

+Oh, by the way, have a nice April's Fools :)

 ## References and Additional Reading